-Policy: Relationships and Sex Education Policy Member of SLT responsible: Assistant Head Pastoral (Title not name) Date of review: November 2023 Date of next review: November 2024 (November of following school year)
+Policy: Relationships and Sex Education Policy

+Member of SLT responsible: Deputy Head (Academic) and Deputy Head

+(Pastoral & Boarding)

+Date of review: November 2024

+Date of next review: June 2025

 Introduction

 This policy covers Earlscliffe's approach to Relationships and Sex Education (RSE).
 We believe that RSE is vital for the personal, social and emotional development of our students.
 It equips our young people with the information, skills and values they need to have safe, respectful and enjoyable relationships and empowers them to take responsibility for their sexual health and well-being.
 Earlscliffe believes that all children and young people have a right to holistic, inclusive and needs-led RSE.
 We believe that through providing high quality RSE, we are upholding the ethos and values of our school and its commitment to equality and celebration of difference.
 We will ensure the policy is effectively communicated to staff and parents, including through publishing the policy on our school website.
 The information below complies with our statutory obligations to deliver RSE under sections 34 & 35 of the Children and Social Work Act 2017.
 It will have due regard for the DfE's statutory Relationships Education, Relationships and Sex Education and Health Education Guidance and other relevant guidance.
 We will review the policy on a regular basis to ensure that it is in line with current Government guidance and legislation and to ensure that our RSE programme continues to meet the needs of our pupils.
 The policy should be read in conjunction with other relevant policies including but not limited to the following: Equal opportunities policy, Anti-bullying policy, Behaviour policy, and Safeguarding policy.